Seashell Wind Chime

 What You will do:

-Wrap a small box in Valentine's Day wrapping paper or make your own by decorating red construction paper by pasting on pink hearts, and adding stickers, glitter, etc. You could also wrap it in colorful funnies from the newspaper.
+paper by pasting on pink hearts, and adding stickers, glitter, etc. You could also wrap it in colorful funnies from the newspaper.

 Tie the package with a red ribbon.

-On regular construction paper or any kind or fancy stationery write the following poem and attach it to your special valentine's day gift box:
+On regular construction paper or any kind or fancy stationery write the following poem and attach

 This is a very special box that you can never use.

-The reason that it's special is that it's always new.
+The reason that it's special is that it's

 Whenever you feel lonely or are feeling blue.